-In this course students develop linguistic competence in spoken, listening and written German; they also further develop their awareness of German culture and will learn various study skills as a preparation for work and further study.
-Authentic German materials including magazines, newspapers, books and the internet are used.
+In this course students develop linguistic competence in spoken, listening and written German; they also further develop their awareness of German-speaking culture and will learn various study skills as a preparation for work and further study.
+Students will use authentic German-speaking materials from magazines, newspapers, books and the internet.